Andrew Liveris: Rohm and Haas acquisition

 Liveris' strongest move to implement the strategy came with the purchase of Rohm and Haas in the summer of 2008 for $16.2 billion.
-This Fortune 500 company, a leader in speciality chemicals, was the subject of a global auction, which Dow won with a bid of $16.2 billion.
+This Fortune 500 company, a leader in specialty chemicals, was the subject of a global auction, which Dow won with a bid of $16.2 billion.
 The acquisition proved to be synergistic in terms of growth, allowing a broader and deeper presentation to clients with regard to value-added chemicals, plastics, and materials, but also in terms of costs.

-The acquisition closed soon after the credit crisis of 2007 and 2008 took hold.
+The acquisition closed during the 2008 financial crisis.
 The credit crisis caused one of Dow's joint venture partners, Petrochemical Industries Company (PIC) of the State of Kuwait, a wholly owned subsidiary of Kuwait Petroleum Corporation (KPC), to withdraw from a planned partnership in basic plastics, despite an agreed contract, depriving Dow of $9 billion in proceeds designated to fund the Rohm and Haas deal.
-The London-based International Court of Arbitration ruled in March 2012 to award Dow $2.16 Billion plus cost and interest from Kuwait due to its cancellation of the 2008 agreement.
+The London-based International Court of Arbitration ruled in March 2012 to award Dow $2.16 Billion plus costs and interest from Kuwait due to its cancellation of the 2008 agreement.

 In March 2009, Liveris and his management team organized a plan to implement the Rohm and Haas integration, focusing on growth and cost synergies, but also reducing costly debt from the transaction through public offerings, along with equity offers.
 The plan also called for the divestiture of non-strategic assets, which was accomplished through a sales process that assured maximum valuation.

 Later time as CEO

 In 2015, auditors at Dow challenged what they said was improper spending by Liveris.
 Auditors testified that he used the company's Customer Events Department for personal events including family events and various services.
 The Liveris family subsequently repaid several hundred thousand dollars to Dow.
-The head of the auditing department retracted the annual auditing reports for multiple years due to concerns for inaccurate reporting to SEC and shareholders.
+The head of the auditing department retracted the annual auditing reports for multiple years due to concerns about inaccurate reporting to the SEC and shareholders.

 In March 2017, he said the ban on onshore gas exploration by the Victorian Government in Australia was "nonsense," and that he offered "Dow’s unfettered help with no intended positives for Dow" in learning extraction techniques.

 In April 2017, Dow said that it was considering retaining Liveris beyond his planned retirement on 30 June 2017, to help oversee the planned merger between Dow and DuPont.
-In May, Dow said that Liveris would retire from the DowDuPont company mid-2018, serving as executive chairman until between April and July 2018.
+In May, Dow said that Liveris would retire from the DowDuPont company in mid-2018, serving as executive chairman until between April and July 2018.
 He stepped down from his executive positions at DowDuPont on 1 April 2018, remaining a director.
 He remained chairman and CEO of The Dow Chemical Company.
 After his retirement, Liveris outlined plans to author several books and remain tangentially active with Dow.
 He also said he would join the board of Saudi Aramco.
-He toured Dow facilities in 12 countries in June 2018 and also was at the opening of the Andrew N. Liveris Visitors and Heritage Center in Midland.
+He toured Dow facilities in 12 countries in June 2018 and was also at the opening of the Andrew N. Liveris Visitors and Heritage Center in Midland.